Data-Driven Reachability Analysis from Noisy Data: Data-Driven Reachability for Linear Systems

 \subsection{Linear Systems with Process Noise}

 Consider a discrete-time linear system

-where $A_{\text{tr}} \in \mathbb{R}^{n \times n}$, and $B_{\text{tr}} \in \mathbb{R}^{n \times m}$.
+where $A_{\text{tr}} \in \mathbb{R}^{n_x \times n_x}$, and $B_{\text{tr}} \in \mathbb{R}^{n_x \times n_u}$.
 Due to the presence of noise, there generally exist multiple matrices $ $ that are consistent with the data.
 To provide reachability analysis guarantees, we need to consider all models that are consistent with the data.
-Therefore, we are interested in computing a set $\mathcal{M}_\Sigma$ that contains all possible $ $ that are consistent with the input-state measurements and the given noise bound.
+Therefore, we are interested in computing a set $\mathcal{M}_\Sigma$ that contains all possible $ $ that are consistent with the input-state measurements and the given noise bound and we guarantee that the true model $ $ is inside the set of models $\mathcal{M}_\Sigma$.
 We build upon ideas from \cite{conf:dissipativity1} to our zonotopic noise descriptions, which yields a \textit{matrix zonotope} $\mathcal{M}_\Sigma \supseteq \mathcal{N}_{\Sigma}$ paving the way to a computationally simple reachability analysis.